ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 A content provider is used to supply data from one application to another.

-You can look at it as an standard interface with methods like `insert(..)`, `delete(..)`, `update(..)`, etc. that need you to override them and provide an implementation of how they would access your app's data.
+You can look at it as an standard data access object interface with methods like `insert(..)`, `delete(..)`, `update(..)`, etc. that need you to override them and provide an implementation of how they would access your app's data.

-In order to access the content provider and the methods you override mentioned above you need to use the `ContentResolver` which is available in any Context inheriting object(e.g. Activity) by using `getContentResolver()`.
+In order to access the content provider you need to use the `ContentResolver` which is available in any Context inheriting object, e.g. Activity, by using `getContentResolver()`.

 A URI is used to identify the data in the provider.